wasim-abdalla/personal-site/content/about.md

 He has completed software engineering internships at State Farm, Verizon, and Citi Group.

-> The world always seems brighter when you’ve just made something that wasn’t there before. - Neil Gaiman
+> "The world always seems brighter when you’ve just made something that wasn’t there before." - Neil Gaiman

 As a hobby, loves to play basketball (Go Lakers), code, and rewatch the office again.